 Art is long, life is short.

-Which is why you should hotfoot it along to the Frieze Sculpture exhibition 2022, now back for a tenth year at the English Gardens in Regent’s Park.
+Which is why you should hotfoot it along to the Frieze Sculpture exhibition 2023, now back for an 11th year at the English Gardens in Regent’s Park.

-Held at the same time as the famous Frieze art fair, the aim is to transform the park into “a museum without walls” by filling the place with sculptures from some of the biggest names in modern art.
+Held at the same time as the famous Frieze art fair, the aim is to transform the park into “a museum without walls” by filling the place with sculptures from some of the most exciting names in modern art.
 It is, however, better than the famous art fair because:

 1) It’s free.
 And

-2) It comes with an interactive map and audio guide, so you can find out precisely why you’re looking at a stack of giant red pillows, and make appreciative murmurs while stroking your chin accordingly.
+2) It comes with an interactive map and audio guide, so you can find out precisely why you’re looking at a really, really tall pillar of self-watering moss, and make appreciative murmurs while stroking your chin accordingly.

 Frieze Sculpture | English Gardens, Regent’s Park, NW1 4LL